dibalokechanda/dibalokechanda.github.io/_posts/2023-12-17-Prerequisites-for-Convex-Optimization-blog.md

 $$

 The other way is also true, a maximization can be converted into a minimization problem too.
-Mostly it depends on the context and the domain of the problem.
+How an optimization problem should be posed depends on the context and the domain of the problem.

 ## The formulation of a convex optimization problem